 What is your role within the school?

 I am a Research Fellow working on the Capital, Privilege, and Political Participation in Britain and Beyond project.
-So, I’m just researching at the moment but I look forward to getting back to teaching before too long.
+I’m just doing research at the moment, but I’ll be leading the master’s level module on political behaviour in the School of Government & Public Policy next year and can’t wait to get back to teaching.

 What has been the most memorable moment of your career to date?

 I was working for YouGov during both the 2015 and 2017 general elections, which had both highs and lows given the mixed performance of pollsters!
 The 2019 election night was also memorable but it’s a focus group that I ran in 2015 that particularly sticks in my memory.
 The participants were recruited from members of the public who’d gone to a Parliament Week event at Westminster, and they were a really good mix of politically engaged and disengaged people.
 They poured out their thoughts and feelings about politics, sometimes with great passion, and engaged really constructively with each other.
 It was so heartening to observe the discussion and exchange of ideas, and it reaffirmed my belief in the capacity of people to talk through political problems.

 I was brought up by very politically engaged parents so one of my earliest memories was being taken on a demonstration in London that turned into one of the poll tax riots.
 That was when I was five, so politics has been part of my life since a very early age and it felt natural to study the subject at university.
 My research is driven by the idea that everyone should have an equal say in how we tackle the problems facing us locally, nationally, and globally.
 If some people are less able to get involved in politics then it’s not only an injustice but also a major failing of democratic politics.
 So, I suppose I’m inspired by the idea that everyone should be able to contribute to the ideas and decisions that change the world.